sfc-gh-dgillis/ml-demo/README.md

 ![Defective Image](https://github.com/Charmve/Surface-Defect-Detection/blob/master/DeepPCB/PCBData/group00041/00041/00041000_test.jpg)

-The images are stored in a directory structure, and the labels are stored in text files.
-Each image has a corresponding text file that contains the labels for that image.
+## Defect Classification

+The corresponding text file found [here](https://github.com/Charmve/Surface-Defect-Detection/blob/master/DeepPCB/PCBData/group00041/00041_not/00041000.txt) contains the coordinates of the defects in the image (aka labels).
 The labels are in the form of bounding boxes, which are used to draw boxes around the objects in the image.
 The labels are in the format `x_min y_min x_max y_max label`, where `x_min` and `y_min` are the coordinates of the top-left corner of the bounding box, `x_max` and `y_max` are the coordinates of the bottom-right corner of the bounding box, and `label` is the class label for the object - in the case of this demo, this is a defect classification dataset.

-txt files contains bounded box that are coordinates that are used to draw a box around the object in the image - this is a defect classification dataset.

 ```text
 466 441 493 470 3